ayohana/my-bakery/README.md

 * As a customer, I want to be notified of my total cost so that I can pay the correct amount.
 * As a baker from Della's Bakery, I want to have a sweet welcome message displayed at the opening of the application so that customers feel welcomed.
 * As a baker from Della's Bakery, I want to have our special deals displayed so that customers would be aware of them.
+* As a developer, I want to have a separate constructor for each item so that I can easily change their base price.

 ## Specs